Ben Franks

-Ben John Franks (born 27 March 1984) is a New Zealand rugby union coach and former player.
+Ben John Franks (born 27 March 1984) is an Australian-born New Zealand rugby union coach and former player.
 He played as a prop.
-He is one of only 21 players who have won the Rugby World Cup on multiple occasions.
+He is one of only 43 players who have won the Rugby World Cup on multiple occasions.

 Ben Franks along with younger brother Owen run their own gym in Christchurch, New Zealand called "Franks Brothers Gym".
 Franks is extremely strong, with video footage showing him squatting 300 kg.

 Club career

 Provincial

 Franks made his provincial debut for Canterbury against Otago in 2005.
 He has since played for both Canterbury and the Tasman Mako in the Air New Zealand Cup, securing 42 caps (16 for Canterbury, 26 for Tasman).